-I left Egypt 40 years ago, finished my school, my military and my money, still no job, besides I haven’t found the women, that our lover guru, and singer Abed el Halim Hafez told us about; with her silky hair, with name like Angie. .
-They say, you can take an Egyptian out of Egypt, but you can’t take Egypt out of an Egyptian.
+I left Egypt 40 years ago, finished school, my military, and my money, still no job.
+Besides, I haven’t found the women that our lover guru and singer Abed el Halim Hafez told us about, with her silky hair, with a name like Angie.
+They say you can take an Egyptian out of Egypt, but you can’t take Egypt out of an Egyptian.
 I still visit Egypt every now and then, this was one of my visit after the Jan 25th revolution, it wasn’t easy after all these years.
-I was warned about political climates in Egypt, marshal law, forced disappearance, political prisoners, and treatment of journalists and media.
+I was warned about political climates in Egypt, martial law, forced disappearance, political prisoners, and the treatment of journalists and media.

-However, through all these years I have missed out on lots of families funerals.
-Before I left to avoid any suspicion , I needed to be on an EVR, status (Egypt Visit Ready), first, I suspended my social media, facebook, Twitter, Instagram, linkedIn , got another phone, another fbook/twitter account, dull one with a few political posts, more puppies, , food, traveling and Pyramids, , unfriended my political activists , and visited a few porno sites for a good measurements, The flight was long and tedious, nine hours layover at Paris Airport, most boring airport I have been. on same flight boarding a somali family of ten, great conversation and a father who never missed a prayer on the flight, After 24 hours flight , Landing at Egyptian airport and going through security with lots of trepidations and concerns.” reason of your visit?” the security officer asked, My brother passed away,.
-“I’m so sorry, Welcome home enjoy your stay” replied. once I got out of the airport, a young policeman with his new uniform and slowly approached me, his raw demeanor was of a villager lost in a big city.
-Ahlan Ahlan and welcome home Sir, he said with a childresh smile.
-I was worried not ready for a police confrontation.
-I setdown on a bench waiting for my ride.
-The young policeman came and set besides me and started a friendly conversation! ..coming from abroad, and how is your flight. he asked.
-How is the security here officer?
+However, through all these years, I have missed out on lots of family funerals.
+Before I left to avoid any suspicion.
+I needed to be on an EVR, status (Egypt Visit Ready),.
+First, I suspended my social media, Facebook.
+Twitter, Instagram, Linked.
+I got another account, a dull one with a few political posts, more puppies, food, traveling, and Pyramids.
+I unfriended my political activists and visited a few porno sites for good measurements.
+The flight was long and tedious, nine hours layover at Paris Airport, the most boring airport I have been to.
+On the same flight boarding a Somali family often,.
+We had a great conversation and a father who never missed a prayer on the flight After 24 hours of flight.
+Landing at Egyptian airport and going through security with lots of trepidations and concerns.” reason of your visit?” the security officer asked, My brother passed away,.
+“I’m so sorry; welcome home enjoys your stay,” replied.
+Once I got out of the airport, a young policeman with his new uniform and slowly approached me.
+His raw demeanor was of a villager lost in a big city.
+Ahlan and welcome home, Sir, he said with a childish smile.
+I was worried, not ready for a police confrontation.
+I sat down on a bench, waiting for my ride.
+The young policeman came and sat beside me and started a friendly conversation! ..coming from abroad, and how is your flight.
+He asked.
+How is the security here, officer?
 I joked!
 It is Tamam!!
 (Ok) don’t worry Sir! he casually replied! ..as I was about to leave for my ride, the policeman looked at me and said are you leaving, we aren’t done yet!! his face said it all, “he needed a “Bakshish” a gratuity!” my ride told me.
-I guess haven’t sharpen my egyptian satellites and intricacies.
-I tried to pull some Egyptian money that I keep all these years” He whispered not right here Ya Baih (sir), point to a nearby behind a fence for the friendly transaction!
-Driving from the airport through Cairo late at night after being away for some times, the fresh air, rarity, of empty street, blocked by billboards of international soccer player Mohamed Saleh, and Phones companies ads covering the landscape. different aesthetics and different logic all arounds you! police security everywhere, checkpoints; people have to surrender their private phones and passwords, monitor their social media life, police surrounding churches outside and Mukhabarats (private securities) embedded inside mosques.
+I haven’t sharpened my Egyptian satellites and intricacies.
+I tried to pull some Egyptian money that I keep all these years” He whispered not right here Ya Basha (Sir), point to a nearby behind a fence for the pleasant transaction!
+Driving from the airport through Cairo late at night after being away for some times, the fresh air, rarity, of empty street, blocked by billboards of international soccer player Mohamed Saleh, and Phones companies ads covering the landscape.
+Different aesthetics and different logic all around you!
+Police security everywhere, checkpoints.
+People have to surrender their private phones and passwords, monitor their social media life.
+Police surrounding churches outside and Mukhabarats (private guards) embedded inside mosques.

-Post revolution and under military rule, elsis is brining the worst of Egypt and Egyptians.
+Post-revolution and under military rule, el-Sisi is bringing the worst of Egypt and Egyptians.
 People living in a social bobble protecting themselves from their harsh reality.
 Cab drivers aren’t as cheerful and eager to share their stories.
 GPS and Uber are killing the conversation.
-Egyptians who are known for giving their unsolicited opinions on wimps, and when you ask theme for direction you got an opinion, all disappeared under grime faces and suspicious looks, people in the street, escaping in their smartphones taking a refuge in virtual realities, making Egyptian street social life and spontaneity are dead.
+Egyptians who are known for giving their unsolicited opinions on wimps, and when you ask them for the direction, you got an opinion.
+All disappeared under grime faces and suspicious looks, people in the street, escaping in their smartphones, taking refuge in virtual realities.
+Egyptian street social life and spontaneity are dead.
 People lost their ability to trust each other, everyone is a suspect.
-Street noise, crowds, pollution and smogs suffocating the 1000 minarets of the old city, Cairo.
-Stray dogs and cats jostling competing with people and cars for a space.
+Street noise, crowds, pollution, and smogs suffocating the 1000 minarets of the old city, Cairo.
+Stray dogs and cats jostling competing with people and cars for space.
 Shop Owners are uninterested, you don’t know if they’re open or close, losing hope of any transaction.
-As if the polluted air wasn’t enough, it seems that everybody in Egypt smokes, shopkeepers, traffic police, teachers in school, people on buses, waiters/es in restaurants and even doctors in hospitals, all smoke.
+As if the polluted air wasn’t enough.
+In Egypt, everybody in Egypt smokes, shopkeepers, traffic police, teachers in school, people on buses, waiters/es in restaurants, and even doctors in hospitals, all smoke.

-On sidewalks where people quietly planting a tree, growing some flowers in front of their, homes, shops or buildings, feeding a stray dog or a cat with little left they had.
-A late night I found myself walking in downtown Cairo, I was alone, enjoying my anonymity in the big city, aimlessly trying to lose the sorrows of the day.
-When you don’t care where you are going you never get lost.
-In Cairo, the city that never sleeps was nervously quite, after spending the most of the night walking in the dark allies, no particular place to go, nobody to speak with, suddenly found myself passing by Tahrir square, that a few years ago, had just witnessed the most significant event in Egyptian history, This revolution for dignity started from this square, Tahrir Square (Liberation Square).
+On sidewalks where people quietly planting a tree, growing some flowers in front of their homes, shops or buildings, feeding a stray dog or a cat with little left they had.
+Late night.
+I walked in downtown Cairo; I was alone, enjoying my anonymity in the big city, aimlessly trying to lose the sorrows of the day.
+When you don’t care where you are going, you never get lost.
+In Cairo, the city that never sleeps was nervously quite, after spending the most of the night walking in the dark allies, no particular place to go, nobody to speak with, suddenly passed by Tahrir square, that a few years ago, had just witnessed the most significant event in Egyptian history, This revolution for dignity started from this square, Tahrir Square (Liberation Square).
 The famous square is a major public focal point in Downtown Cairo.
-It combines all the contrasts in Egypt, from the Egyptian Museum, to the Hilton Hotel, and is surrounded by elegant buildings that were modelled as the Paris of the Nile.
-It also has the biggest public bus station, where thousands of Egyptians congregate every day to go to work or return home.
+It combines all the contrasts in Egypt, from the Egyptian Museum to the Hilton Hotel.
+It is surrounded by elegant buildings that were modeled as the Paris of the Nile.
+It also has the most significant public bus station, where thousands of Egyptians congregate every day to go to work or return home.
 It gained its prominence in the 19th century when another Mubarak – Ali Pasha – was commissioned by Egypt’s ruler at the time.
-Ismail Pasha, and charged with remodelling Cairo.
+Ismail Pasha, and charged with remodeling Cairo.
 And so it was named Ismailia Square.
 The square’s name was changed to Midan Tahrir (or Liberation Square) after the first Egyptian Revolution of 1952.

-A short distance, in the dark I spotted a street cart by an old tree, tucked away next to a damaged sidewalk, a pile of prickly pear Cactus –Teen Shooky- on the top of the cart, fresh, colorful, and inviting, its piercing sharp pricks seems as if they are protecting themselves from late night intruders.
-The sleepy owner was not in a selling mood, lying down by the cart, next to him, a sleepy dog both oblivious to life around them.
+A short distance, in the dark, I spotted a street cart by an old tree.
+The cart was tucked away next to a damaged sidewalk, a pile of prickly pear Cactus –Teen Shooky- on the top of the cart, fresh, colorful, and inviting.
+It’s piercing sharp pricks seem as if they are protecting themselves from late-night intruders.
+The sleepy owner was not in a selling mood, lying down by the cart, next to him, a tired dog both oblivious to life around them.
 I wasn’t sure if I should start a conversation, wondering if it is worth to wake him up.
-I slowly approached the cart and stood quietly looking at the fresh prickly pears, without uttering a word, or ask of him anything, the man got up and started, peeling the fresh cactus with his bare hands, one by one started coming out of its shill, like a naked newborn.
+I slowly approached the cart and stood quietly, looking at the fresh prickly pears.
+Without uttering a word, or ask of him anything, the man got up and started, peeling the new Cactus with his bare hands.
+One by one started coming out of its shell, like a naked newborn.
 He quietly handed them to me, miraculously avoiding its sharp pricks, then the conversation, with a stranger.
 I kept eating as many fresh Cactus as his stories lasted.
-His families, his daughter first year in college, and of course some Egyptian bragging rights… , Egyptian soccer player, Mohamed Salah glorious goals in Liverpool, and “My wife makes the best Molokhia in Masr” the conversation went well avoiding politics and Egypt current state of affairs … Eventually I realized that my stomach is full and this eating fest must end.
+His families, his daughter’s first year in college, and of course some Egyptian bragging rights… , Egyptian soccer player, Mohamed Salah glorious goals in Liverpool, and “My wife makes the best Molokhia in Masr” the conversation went well avoiding politics and Egypt’s current state of affairs … Eventually, I realized that my stomach is full and this eating fest must end.
 I tried in vain telling him “Kefayah” enough, then there was always one last story to tell, and one Cactus to peel.
-You want to keep the evening alive, but he ran out of stories and my stomach ran out of room, for any more Cactus!
-He quietly counted the peels that indicate how many cactus I ate.
-I paid him well enough to stopped counting, and walked away leaving my new friend alone, wondering if I will ever see him again.
+You want to keep the evening alive, but he ran out of stories and my stomach ran out of the room, for any more Cactus!
+He quietly counted the peels that indicate how many Cactus I ate.
+I paid him well enough to stopped counting and walked away, leaving my new friend alone, wondering if I will ever see him again.